gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

 </p>
 <dl>
   <dt>
-    Turn <a href="https://software-carpentry.org">Software Carpentry</a> into a book.
+    Turn Software Carpentry into a book.
   </dt>
   <dd>
     <p>
-      I promised <a href="http://www.oreilly.com/news/frank_0701.html">Frank Willison</a> I would do this more than a decade ago, and got as far as turning <a href="https://software-carpentry.org/lessons.html">the existing lessons</a>
-      into a badly-formatted e-book last summer.
+      I promised <a href="http://www.oreilly.com/news/frank_0701.html">Frank Willison</a> I would do this more than a decade ago, and got as far as turning the existing lessons into a badly-formatted e-book last summer.
       I've never been satisfied with the results, but have never made time to revise it all.